JonasAlfredsson/snapraid_sync/README.md

 files, it will complain that the threshold values have been exceeded, and the script will exit with an error.
 If running in "[non-interactive mode](#non-interactive-execution)" the script will also send an email to notify you about this problem.
-To override this you will need to set the environment variable `FORCE_SYNC` to "true", which can be achieved with either of these two options:
+To override this error you will need to set the environment variable `FORCE_SYNC` to "true", which can be achieved with either of these two options:

 ```bash
 sudo ./snapraid_sync.sh force